geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 ### Task 11 – Validate Accepted Domains

-A domain that’s added to Office 365 is called an accepted, or custom domain.
+A domain that’s added to an organization's on-premises environment is called an accepted, or custom domain.
 You can create mailboxes with accepted domains to receive and send email.
-In Lab 1, you created a domain for Adatum Corporation based on the unique UPN name assigned to your tenant and the custom domain name provided by your lab hosting provider (i.e. XXYYZZa.xxxCustomDomainxxx.xxx, where XXYYZZa is your unique UPN Name and xxxCustomDomainxxx.xxx is the domain of your lab hosting provider).
+In Lab 1, you created a domain for Adatum Corporation based on the unique UPN name assigned to your tenant and the custom domain name provided by your lab hosting provider (in this case, XXYYZZa.xxxCustomDomainxxx.xxx, where XXYYZZa is your unique UPN Name and xxxCustomDomainxxx.xxx is the domain of your lab hosting provider).

 In this task, you will use the Exchange Admin Center to view your accepted domain and configure the domain type.
 Each domain can be changed to either authoritative (which accepts all inbound or outbound mail) or internal relay (which only accepts internal email).
 By default, all domains should be set to authoritative.
 You want to ensure that your accepted domain’s type is set to authoritative.

 1. In the **Exchange admin center**, you should still be displaying **mail flow** from the left-hand navigation pane.
 In this list of mail flow tabs across the top of the screen, select **accepted domains.**

-2. In the list of accepted domains, you should see Adatum’s two domains – its custom on-premises domain (XXYYZZa.xxxCustomDomainxxx.xxx) and its Microsoft 365 cloud domain (M365xZZZZZZ.onmicrosoft.com).
+2. In the list of accepted domains, you should see Adatum’s two domains – its custom on-premises domain (XXYYZZa.xxxCustomDomainxxx.xxx) that you added in Lab 1, and its Microsoft 365 cloud domain (M365xZZZZZZ.onmicrosoft.com).

 3. You can see from this display that the domain type for each domain is already set to **Authoritative,** so you don’t need to make any changes here.